3 Tips for Partnering and Implementing a Digital Healthcare Pilot Project. 8 minutes to read

 When it came to partnering with an institution and implementing Silver Monitor, Petricevic and the team still had to be strategic, raising funds to enable the actual pilot in parallel with finalizing their outreach for an aligned institutional partner.

-“The implementation of actual project began when we received the funding.
-We received the grant money, which enabled us to buy necessary equipment, and to start pilot testing.
-System needs to be set in place, the servers, the SIM cards and everything.
-So these things, were a parallel process, funding and reaching out to our partners and eventually implementation on the field.”
+“The implementation of actual project began when we received the funding we received the grant money, which enabled us to buy necessary equipment, and to start pilot testing, because everything needs to be set in place, the servers, the SIM cards and everything.
+So these two things, were a parallel process funding and, and reaching out.”

 Petricevic’s small team also had to be selective about their partner in order to ensure success,

 “When we were choosing the specific partner institutions, we agreed that someone from their side, either a nurse or a medical doctor or a home care nurse will always be available to instruct on how to use the product, oversee and monitor what is happening on the field.
 Otherwise, we wouldn’t have been able to do it, because it's a lot of people on different sides of the country.
-We can’t technically and logistically cover that many people in so many cities.”
+And with a team of just 2-3 people, we can’t technically and logistically 50 people.”

 Silver Monitor is currently at proof of concept stage, pilot testing on 50 users, partnered with a general healthcare practitioner and a home care establishment.